MM-Nav: Multi-View VLA Model for Robust Visual Navigation via Multi-Expert Learning: Method

 \textbf{Squeezing environments.} The static narrow-squeezing scene consists of densely placed pillars randomly distributed across the terrain and walls with narrow, randomized gaps.
 The expert must navigate safely and smoothly through these passages using visual feedback from four surround-view cameras.
 For example, observations from the left and right cameras help determine whether the robot can pass between adjacent obstacles.

-\textbf{Avoiding environments.} The dynamic avoidance scene contains densely placed dynamic obstacles moving at velocities between 0.5 m/s and 1.5 m/s, requiring the RL expert to actively avoid collisions.
+\textbf{Avoiding environments.} The dynamic avoidance scene contains densely placed dynamic obstacles moving at velocities between 0.5~m/s and 1.5~m/s, requiring the RL expert to actively avoid collisions.
 These dynamic obstacles exhibit diverse sizes and geometries, such as spheres, cubes, rods, and cones.
-Similarly to the reaching scene, the distances between the robot and the target are sampled with values up to 10 m, and we make sure no collision happens when the robot is initialized.
+Similarly to the reaching scene, the distances between the robot and the target are sampled with values up to 10~m, and no collision occurs when the robot is initialized.

 \textbf{Simulation setup.} We construct our environments based on IsaacLab~\cite{mittal2023orbit} for its modular design and strong reinforcement learning support.
-Following~\cite{cai2025navdp}, in all three scenes, the robot is abstracted as a cuboid of size \([0.70m, 0.35m, 0.50m]\) in simulation to improve computational and rendering efficiency.
+Following~\cite{cai2025navdp}, in all three scenes, the robot is abstracted as a cuboid of size \([0.70~\text{m}, 0.35~\text{m}, 0.50~\text{m}]\) in simulation to improve computational and rendering efficiency.

 \textbf{RL experts architecture.} Although trained in three different scenes, all RL experts share a similar training methodology.
 We employ the Proximal Policy Optimization (PPO)~\cite{schulman2017proximal} algorithm in simulation with 128 parallel robots.
 The observation at each time step \(t\) is defined as: